girishk14/girishk14.github.io/about/index.md

 ---

 Hello!
-I am Girish, and I am in my second semester of Masters in Computer Science at Texas A&M University!
+I am Girish, and I am in my final semester of Masters in Computer Science at Texas A&M University!
 I have taken up graduate coursework with a research focus in the following areas:
 <ul>
 <li>Computational Lingustics and Statistical Language Models</li>
 <li>Event extraction from social media</li>